Virginia Water: Wentworth Estate

 The estate, due to its high walls and electric gates, has been compared to a "fortified suburb" found more commonly in South Africa and a place "where money disappears from view".
 Famous residents have included Elton John, Bruce Forsyth, Diana Dors and various professional golfers.
 Properties on the estate are regarded as "super prime" and have sold for as much as £50 million.

+In 1998, the estate received significant media attention when one of its properties became the location where former Chilean dictator Augusto Pinochet was placed under house arrest following his arrest in London and contested extradition.

 Geography

 Physical geography

 The River Bourne runs from the artificial Virginia Water Lake through the long southern half of Virginia Water.

 Housing and socio-economic geography

 The 2011 census stated that the Virginia Water postcode district (post town) had the following dwellings, thus making up the relative proportions shown:

 Government data in terms of sales of homes from Autumn 2014 to 2015 showed Virginia Water to be the most expensive post town nationally (i.e. excluding any part of London).
 The recent averaged sold price for its homes was just over £1.1m.